-- B2 Since the data in SAP 2009 and the results they calculate can provide a substantial proportion of the evidence in support of the compliance demonstration, it is anticipated that software implementations of SAP 2009 will produce this report as a standard output option. - B3 It is anticipated that two versions of the standardised report would be produced by software implementations of SAP 2009: the first before commencement of works to include the TER/DER calculation plus supporting list of specifications and the second after completion to include the as built TER/DER calculation plus any changes to the list of specifications.
+- A3 Two versions of the standardised report should be produced by software implementations of SAP 2009: the first before commencement of works to include the TER/DER calculation plus supporting list of specifications and the second after completion to include the as built TER/DER calculation plus any changes to the list of specifications.
 The first design stage report and accompanying list of specifications can then be used by the district council to assist checking that what has been designed is actually built.
-A standardised report should enable the source of the evidence to be indicated, and allow the credentials of those submitting the evidence to be declared. - B4 An important part of demonstrating compliance is to make a clear connection between the product specifications and the data inputs required by the compliance software (e.g. what is the wall construction that delivers the claimed U-value?).
-Examples as to how compliance software might provide this link are - (a) by giving each data input a reference code that can be mapped against a separate submission by the person carrying out the work that details the specification corresponding to each unique reference code in the data input; - (b) by providing a free-text entry facility along with each input parameter that has a unique reference code, thereby allowing the software to capture the specification of each item and so include the full details in an integrated output report; and - (c) by including one or more utility programs that derive the data input from the specification (e.g. a U-value calculator that conforms to BR 443 and that calculates the U-value based on the layer thicknesses and conductivities, repeating thermal bridge effects, etc.).
+A standardised report should enable the source of the evidence to be indicated, and allow the credentials of those submitting the evidence to be declared. - A4 An important part of demonstrating compliance is to make a clear connection between the product specifications and the data inputs required by the compliance software (e.g. what is the wall construction that delivers the claimed U-value?).
+Examples as to how compliance software might provide this link are - (a) by giving each data input a reference code that can be mapped against a separate submission by the person carrying out the work that details the specification corresponding to each unique reference code in the data input;

+- (b) by providing a free-text entry facility along with each input parameter that has a unique reference code, thereby allowing the software to capture the specification of each item and so include the full details in an integrated output report; and - (c) by including one or more utility programs that derive the data input from the specification (e.g. a U-value calculator that conforms to BR 443 and that calculates the U-value based on the layer thicknesses and conductivities, repeating thermal bridge effects, etc.).
 Outputs from such a utility program could then automatically generate the type of integrated report described at (b) above.
-It would also help the district council if the software included a facility to compare the "as designed" and "as constructed" data input files and automatically produce a schedule of changes.
+It would also help the district council if the software included a facility to compare the "as designed" and "as constructed" data input files and automatically produce a schedule of changes. - A5 The report should highlight any items whose specification is better than typically expected values.
+The district council can then give particular attention to such "key features", as their appropriate installation will be critical in achieving the TER.
+The district council should give particular attention to those aspects where the claimed specification delivers an energy efficiency standard better than that defined in the following schedule.